influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withArchiveLogs(archiveLogs)
 ```

-ArchiveLogs indicates if the container logs should be archived
+"ArchiveLogs indicates if the container logs should be archived"

 ## obj artifactory

-ArtifactoryArtifact is the location of an artifactory artifact
+"ArtifactoryArtifact is the location of an artifactory artifact"

 ### fn artifactory.withUrl